PatrickMcGrath29/thegoodland/content/posts/2024-11-22-the-greatest-of-all-our-needs—to-know-him.md

 Immediately it is things that we reach out for: e.g., experiences, sensations, "proofs," evidences, manifestations, and so on, we become exposed in a perilous realm where Satan can give a false conversion, a false 'baptism of the Spirit'(?), a false evidence and guidance such as is found in spiritualism.

 To know the Lord in a real way means steadfastness when others are being carried away—steadfastness through times of fiery trial.
 Those who know the Lord do not put forth their own hand and try to bring things about.
-Such are full of love and patience, and do not lose their pose when everything seems to be going to pieces.
+Such are full of love and patience, and do not lose their poise when everything seems to be going to pieces.
 Confidence is an essential and inevitable fruit of this knowledge, and in those who know Him there is a quiet restful strength which speaks of a great depth of life.

 To close let me point out that in Christ "are all the treasures of wisdom and knowledge hidden," and the Lord's will for us is to come to an ever-growing realization and personal appreciation of Him in Whom all the fullness dwells.